Urologic Oncology Program

 - Active surveillance

-- Bi-monthly Urologic Oncology tumor boards: The multidisciplinary team meets regularly in a tumor board to discuss each case and how best to treat in accordance with the National Cancer Center Institute (NCCN) guidelines as well as the individual needs of the prostate cancer patient and family.
+- Bi-monthly Urologic Oncology Cancer Conference - The multidisciplinary team meets regularly in a tumor board format to discuss each case and how best to treat in accordance with the National Cancer Center Institute (NCCN) guidelines as well as the individual needs of the cancer patient and their family.

 - Community Education Lectures/Support Groups

 - Cryotherapy, also known as cryosurgery or cryo

 - Hormonal Therapy - Also known as androgen deprivation therapy (ADT)

 - Nurse Navigator: The ability to decide between treatment options, scheduling appointments, securing referrals and dealing with psychosocial issues can be a very overwhelming process.
 The Urologic Oncology Program Nurse Navigator at St. Joseph Hospital guides patients through their continuum of care and offers valuable support, guidance and education during and after their treatments.